 Modules

 Modules are libraries that can be dynamically loaded.
 They are linked using padico-mkmod, and installed in <prefix>/lib/padico/.
 They are the base of PadicoTM.
+A special case of modules called builtin is not dynamically loaded and lives in a satdandrd binary or library.

 A module has a type, defined by a driver.
 The different drivers are: